Ovide Mercredi: Early life and career

 A Cree, Ovide Mercredi was born in the Grand Rapids reserve of the Misipawistik Cree Nation, in central Manitoba.
 But he lived outside the reserve because his mother was stripped of her Indian status when she married a Métis (a person of mixed indigenous and European descent).
 Mercredi attended the University of Manitoba and graduated with a degree in law in 1977.
 While a student he became President of the first native students' association formed in Canada.
 He was elected Regional Chief of the Assembly of First Nations for Manitoba in 1989.
 Mercredi had specialized in constitutional law, and became a key strategist for the Assembly during the time of the Meech Lake Accord constitutional reform discussions.
 He also had a strong leadership role in resolving the Oka Crisis.

 Mercredi was elected as National Chief for the Assembly of First Nations, the national political body representing over 600 First Nations chiefs across Canada.
 During his first term, Mercredi played a major role in the Charlottetown Accord constitutional discussions.
 He was re-elected as National Chief in 1994, and served until 1997.
 As National Chief, Mercredi addressed the United Nations in both Geneva and New York.
 He also led a Canadian delegation to the troubled area of the Mexican state of Chiapas.

-In addition to serving as a lawyer and politician, Mercredi is a noted author.
+In addition to serving as a lawyer and politician, Mercredi is an author.
 He co-wrote, with Justice Mary Ellen Turpel-Lafond, the 1993 book In The Rapids: Navigating the Future of First Nations.

 Mercredi is an advocate of non-violent methods for change and has been nominated by the Government of India for the Gandhi Peace Prize.
 He has also received honorary law degrees from Saint Mary's University, Cape Breton University and Bishop's University.